UWPCE-PythonCert/PythonCertDevel/_sources/scripts/Booleans.rst.txt

 Truthy & falsy
 --------------

-We have developed an idea in the programming world...
-I don't know if it originated in the halls of computer science departments or if it's more of a hacker term.
-That idea is "truthy".
+We have taken up an idea in the programming world... truthy.
+We think Stephen Colbert coined the term.
 Truthiness, truthy and falsy.
 Odd sounding terms if you haven't heard them before.
 They sound somewhat iffy or floaty, as if Truth were hard to pin down.
-Well, truth is hard to pin down, but that's not the sort of truth we're talking about.
-Rather, we are referring to values that Python considers to be equivalents to true or values that are equivalent to false.
+When we're using it in the Python world we are thinking about what Python considers equivalents of true and false.
 One way to test is to use the built-in function ``bool()``.

 .. code-block:: ipython